Fairhaven School (Prince George's County, Maryland): Judicial Committee

-Committees & Corporations
+Committees and Corporations

 Many aspects of the school are determined by groups of students who form various Committees and Corporations.
 Corporations such as Kitchen Corp., Computer Corp., and even Board Game Corp., meet regularly to decide how best to allocate their funds.
-Whereas Committees such as Judicial Committee, Cleaning Committee, Public Relations Committee, work on governing different areas of the school and even maintaining it.
+Whereas Committees such as Judicial Committee, Aesthetics Committee, Public Relations Committee, work on governing different areas of the school and even maintaining it.
 A new corporation or committee may be chartered at any time, given enough student support and a favorable School Meeting vote.

-Graduation Process
+Graduation process

 In order for a student to graduate from Fairhaven School, they must write a thesis on how they have used the school's philosophy to become effective adults.
 This thesis is presented to a tribunal of peers from other Sudbury schools and thoroughly evaluated.
 During the process known as "Thesis Defense", the student is interviewed by the tribunal to ensure he or she is ready to graduate.
 If the student passes both the "Thesis Defense" and the thesis review, they are allowed to graduate and provided with a high school diploma.